fuzziqersoftware/resource_dasm/README.md

         any "export_X:" labels appear in the disassembly, then export resolution succeeded and all of the labels should be correct (otherwise they will all be missing).
-    *C: Floating-point opcodes (F-class) are not implemented and will disassemble as ".extension <opcode> // unimplemented".
+    *C: Some coprocessor and floating-point opcodes (F-class) are not implemented and will disassemble with the comment "// unimplemented".
     *D: Most PowerPC applications have their executable code in the data fork.
         To disassemble it, use the --disassemble-pef option (example above).